AnyBlok/anyblok-book/en/02_project/02_cookiecutter.md

 ### Setup environment

+**Note:** We assume you have at least a python3.3 environment ready to work with and Postgresql listening on port 5432.

 We have a project directory but before running Anyblok you need to get dependencies like AnyBlok itself and setup a database: